vercel/next.js/examples/with-typescript/README.md

 ## Notes

 This example shows how to integrate the TypeScript type system into Next.js.
-Since TypeScript is supported out of the box with Next.js, all we have to do is to install TypeScript.
-(Installing this template will do this for you)
+Since TypeScript is supported out of the box with Next.js, all you have to do to get started is to use this example.
+Alternatively, you can [install TypeScript manually](https://nextjs.org/docs/basic-features/typescript#existing-projects) to an existing project.

 ```sh
 npm install --save-dev typescript